ConnectedHumber/Bus-Terminal-Signs/Code/README.md

 Panel(int dataPin,int clkPin,int LoadPin, int NumChips);
 ```

 The panels comprise of a number of AS1100 chips, one per LED sub-panel (normally one character).
-The full panel has 192 LEDs controlled by 32 AS1100 chips
+The full panel has 192 LEDs controlled by 32 AS1100 chips.

+It also allocates memory for the pixel (LED) data array

 ## begin()
 ```
 bool begin();
 ```
 begin() initialises CLK,LOAD,DATA signal states.
-It also allocates memory for the pixel (LED) data array

 ## display()